llinauer/austro_bird_classifier/README.md

 austro_bird_classifier is a CNN-based classifier that can distinguish the 72 most common bird species found in Austria by image.

-You can test it here: https://austro-bird-classifier.azurewebsites.net/
+You can test it here: https://austro-bird-classifier.azurewebsites.net/ (currently not active)

 Just upload a picture of a bird you saw in your garden (given that you live in Austria), and it will tell you (most likely) what species that bird belongs to.